RobotComponents/RobotComponents/README.md

 ## Credits
 ![EDEK_logo](https://github.com/EDEK-UniKassel/RobotComponents/blob/master/Utility/181101_EDEK-LOGO-01.png)

-The project is initiated by the chair of [Experimental and Digital Design and Construction of the University of Kassel](https://edek.uni-kassel.de/) led by Prof. Eversmann.
+Robot Components is an open source project initiated by the chair of [Experimental and Digital Design and Construction of the University of Kassel](https://edek.uni-kassel.de/) led by Prof. Eversmann.
 The technical development is initiated and executed by the research associates and student assistants which are listed [here](https://github.com/EDEK-UniKassel/RobotComponents/blob/master/AUTHORS.md).

 RobotComponents uses the ABB PC SDK for real-time connection to ABB Robots, you can find the .dll used in this project [here](http://developercenter.robotstudio.com/landing).